narengan/cis/how-to.md

     * **Health**: Status of the load balancer.
     * **Hostname**: Name prepended to the domain name.
     * **Available Pools**: Count of healthy pools.
-    * **TTL**: Time To Listen.
+    * **TTL**: Time To Live.
     * **Proxy**: Enable or disable proxy traffic flow.
     * **Status**: Enable or disable the load balancer.

 #### Edit/Delete
-To edit or delete a load balancer or one of it's components click the overflow menu button located on the far right of each row.
+To edit or delete a load balancer or one of its components click the overflow menu button located on the far right of each row.

 Overflow menu button: